sivareddyit/qubership-envgene/docs/instance-pipeline-parameters.md

 - `GET_PASSPORT`
 - `CMDB_IMPORT`

-This enables automated pipeline execution without UI input.
-The JSON must follow the parameter schema defined in this document.
+The parameters must follow the parameter schema defined in this document.

 This parameter is only available in the [GitHub version](/github_workflows/instance-repo-pipeline/) of the pipeline.

 > [!NOTE]
-> GitHub's UI limits manual inputs to 10 parameters.
-To handle this while keeping the same features as GitLab,
-> we put the most important parameters in the UI and group the rest in this JSON field.
+> GitHub only allows 10 input parameters for the pipeline.
+To work around this but keep full functionality, the main parameters are provided at the top level, and all additional ones are sent as JSON in this field.

 **Default Value**: None